yorikvanhavre/FreeCAD-manual/discovering_freecad/installing.md

 5. **Authoring and license**: You can set the default settings that will be used for your new files.
 Consider making your files shareable right from the start, by using a friendlier, [copyleft](https://en.wikipedia.org/wiki/Copyleft) license like [Creative Commons](https://creativecommons.org/).
 6. **Redirect python messages to output view**: These two options are always good to mark, as they will permit you to see what's wrong in the Report View when there's a problem with running a particular python script.
 ![freecad basic options, step 3](http://www.freecadweb.org/wiki/images/1/19/Freecad-basic-options03.jpg)
-7. **Units**: Here you can set the default units system you wish to use.
+7. **Units**: Here you can set the default units you wish to use.
+It will be easier working the examples later, to stay in MKS.
 ![freecad basic options, step 4](http://www.freecadweb.org/wiki/images/c/c5/Freecad-basic-options04.jpg)

 ### Installing additional content